tulgakagan/YouTube-bot/README.md

 **Flow:**

 1. The script **downloads** the YouTube video into `output/<Title>/<Title>.mp4`.
+If input is a local file, skips downloading.

+   - **Note**: Using a local file will lead to the skipping of searching for a YouTube official transcript.

 2. It checks for an official YouTube transcript.
 If unavailable, it **transcribes** locally (Whisper, Vosk, or AssemblyAI).

 3. It **detects** scene changes using FFmpeg.

 4. For each scene that is between 20 and 60 seconds:

    - Subclips the main video
-   - Renders it in 9:16 format with background footage
+   - Renders it in 9:16 format with brainrot footage
    - Subtitles are added
-   - Saves it locally in output/scenes/
+   - Saves it locally in `output/scenes/`

+5. For each scene in `output/scenes/`:
-   - Uploads the clip to YouTube
+   - Uploads the video to YouTube
+   - Waits between 10 to 20 minutes before uplading the next scene

 You’ll be prompted for Google OAuth the first time you run it.
 Once complete, the clip(s) appear in your YouTube channel.